felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* None
 * *Improvements*
 	* Added date based archive URLs when clearing the post cache.
+	* Added a "Reference URL" link to notice messages when generating JSON-LD for archive pages (users and terms).
 * *Bugfixes*
 	* None
 * *Developer Notes*